YahooArchive/mojito-globals/README.md

 ## Usage

-Simply require `yahoo.addons.globals` to make the `ac.globals` add-on available in your controller...
+Simply require `mojito-globals-addon` to make the `ac.globals` add-on available in your controller...